 “Every day is different and each job is different.
 No two are ever the same, each one has its own unique attributes.”

 Steve is Louise’s uncle.
 Known locally as ‘the man who can walk on water’ for his engineering, it was only natural that when Louise needed some wheels made for the Woodee Log Trolley that she turned to him.
 When she couldn’t get locally made nozzles for the Bellows it was Steve who handmade them for her.
 So when she was designing the Woodee Fire Pits it was again Steve who Louise turned to.
 Working together from Louise’s plans and designs they made the first prototype.
-Paul and Brigid now make each Fire Pit between them.
+Paul now makes each Fire Pit between them.
 It’s a great family collaboration.